ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 **Add screenshot of successfully traversing /admin path on the website**

-**Capture HTTP packets from wireshark when you access /home and /admin paths on the website.
+**Study HTTP packets registered when you access /home and /admin paths on the website.
 Add screenshots**

 **What are the most important headers in your HTTP packets.
 Explain your reasoning**